reactiveui/website/input/docs/handbook/observable-as-property-helper/index.md

-_**tl:dr**_  `ObservableAsPropertyHelper<T>` properties are a way to take *Observables* and convert them into *ViewModel Properties*.

-The ObservableAsPropertyHelper (often abbreviated to OAPH) is a class that simplifies the interop between an IObservable and a property on your View Model.
+The ObservableAsPropertyHelper (OAPH) is a class that simplifies the interop between an IObservable and a property on your View Model.
 It allows you to have a property which reflects the latest value that has been sent through the IObservable<T> stream.

 `ObservableAsPropertyHelper<T>` is very similar to a Lazy<T> in so far as it provides a Value member which provides the latest value of the Observable<T>.
 They are often read-only and reflect the IObservable<T> stream.
 It is common to combine ObservableAsPropertyHelper<T> with the `WhenAny` extensions.